ddmitv/dig-or-die-mods/plugins/settable-seed/README.md

 **Default value:** `100000` \
 **Acceptable value range:** [`0`,`2147483647`] (`int.MaxValue`).

-Species largest seed that you can provide and the game randomly generate.
+Specifies the largest seed that you can provide and the game randomly generate.